-Water and Holding Tank Levels
+Water And Holding Tank Levels

-Press and Hold the appropriate button to show approximate tank level on the monitor lights
+Press and Hold the "Levels Test" switch to show approximate level on the monitor lights.

-The approximate fluid levels are measured by sets of electronic sensors (detector cells) on the sides of the tanks.
+The approximate fluid levels are measured by electronic sensors on the sides of the tanks.
 There is generally more fluid in a tank than indicated on the monitor panel.